 Figure out how much you can spend on a new instrument

 This is an important thing to consider.
 If you’re just starting out, it doesn’t make much sense to invest thousands into a new instrument if you aren’t sure whether or not you’ll stick with it.
 For the most part, you can get decent student instruments (or guitars) in the $200-600 range.
 You might even be able to find some great discounts on sites like Raise too.
-If you’re looking for a professional-level instrument, the prices are going to significantly more (generally $1000+).
+If you’re looking for a professional-level instrument, the prices are going to be significantly more (generally $1000+).
 Figuring out your budget first makes the choice a lot easier because it restricts your options and lets you focus on what you need in an instrument for your budget.

 What exactly are you looking for?